-Designed specifically for Western blot analysis, Image Studio™ Lite is simple, intuitive software.
+Designed specifically for Western blot quantification, Image Studio™ Lite is simple, intuitive software.
 Its streamlined, ribbon-based design empowers you to quickly analyze and export publication-ready images.
 Best of all, it’s free and available to any researcher.

 “You can sort your files based on parameters such as image date, the type of analysis, or the fluorescent color channels you used.”